BlackrockM/mini_php_test/README.md

 #### Common requirements:

 1. write search filter functionality for dishes
-2. add to index.php output for found values
+2. add to index.php output implementation of filter functionality using

 #### Filter functionality requirements:

 1. create search filter by each dish property
 2. create filter manager as independent class and factory
-3. filter manager must support search by mixed filter's collection
+3. filter manager must support search by mixed filter's collection of dish property

 Example of search query: